ALASKA RAILROAD PORT FACILITIES

 The Alaska Railroad owns approximately 328 acres in a land reserve, which is used mostly for train operations, but also includes Seward Cruise Ship Terminal facilities, the docks and adjacent uplands, all to support intermodal operations.

 Each year, over 200,000 people and all types of cargo enter or exit Seward through the railroad facilities.
 Since the docks are directly connected to the Alaska Railroad system, freight and passengers are easily transported to key hubs such as Anchorage and Fairbanks, and the communities in between.

 Seward is a pivotal port for cruises in Alaska.
 Many ships either start or end their journeys in Seward, using the adjacent Alaska Railroad or Seward Highway to shuttle from Ted Stevens International Airport in Anchorage.

-The cruise ship dock is 736 by 200 feet with docking available on both sides.
-Each side is equipped with 10 fenders, 12 mooring bollards, and 2 mooring dolphins located 300 and 400 feet from the end of the dock.
+The passenger dock is only occasionally used for light freight and logistics.
+Each736 foot dock face is equipped with 10 fenders, 12 mooring bollards, and 2 mooring dolphins located 300 and 400 feet from the end of the dock.

 Other features and utilities of the freight dock include: